mendix/docs/content/refguide/new-merge-algorithm.md

 Make sure that you repository is in a clean state: everything has been committed and there are no outstanding changes or conflicts.
 {{% /alert %}}

-The new algorithm is enabled by default in Mendix 9.
+The new algorithm is enabled by default in Studio Pro 9.
 If you encounter issues, you can revert back to the old algorithm with the following steps:

 1. In the Studio Pro top bar, go to **Edit** > **Preferences** > **New features**.
 2. In the **New features** section, disable the **New merge algorithm with fine-grained conflict resolution** option.